FIVE SCENARIOS FOR A VACANT LOT IN NEW BEDFORD

 Initially, whalers did not accept Temple’s harpoon.
 However, after some trials, most whaling captions came to appreciate Temple’s “Toggle Iron,” and realized that it was much better than the existing barbed head harpoon.
 Lewis Temple never patented his invention, but was able to make a good living from it.
 Due to an injury, Temple was unable to continue his business and destitute most significant invention in the history of whaling.
 However, his legacy remains.
 By designing adjustable benches, we celebrated Temple’s contribution to the whaling industry in New Bedford.
 The benches are made of plywood sheets, which are all cut in the form of a harpoon.
 Like a harpoon they are moveable and can rotate and adjust to different seating positions.
 The plywood sheets are held together with a few metal frames and hinges.
 The sheets rotate to accommodate different forms of seating, including regular seating with or without the back support, or standing seating.
 If several are placed together, the seats can also be turned into a long bench for lying down, etc. During the process of our design, we were also inspired by other “adjustable” and “sustainable” examples.
 The “Open House” in York, Alabama was one example, among many others.

 Open House in York Alabama inspired our design.
 The project uses the materials from an abandoned house.
 Through a clever design, the new house physically transforms from the shape of a house into an open air theater by having its walls and roof fold down.

 Lewis Temple was born a slave in Richmond, VA but moved to New Bedford as a free man in 1829.
 By 1836, Temple became one of the most successful businessman and invented the harpoon.
 The reason why we came up with this proposal is because we wanted to honor Temple and his craftsmanship. the above image is Closeup view of the head of a real Temple toggle iron made by Lewis Temple.
 Image courtesy of the Whaling Museum (Kendall Collection, 2001.100.4122).

-A 3D drafting program used in Mechanical Engineering, called SolidWorks, was employed for visualizing our harpoon bench idea.
+A 3D drafting program used in Mechanical Engineering, called SolidWorks, was employed for visualizing the preliminary concept of the Lewis Temple bench.